nat3Github/zig-lib-sqlite3/readme.md

 # -> makes a zig module which can be included as follows:

-### usually you add this package to the package manager:
+### usually you add this package to the package manager (url = the ref of this repo that you want to use!):

 .dependencies = .{
 .@"sqlite3-zig" = .{